 Computational Chemistry

 OCSAug: Diffusion-Based Augmentation for Hand-Drawn OCSR

-OCSAug leverages Denoising Diffusion Probabilistic Models (DDPM) and the RePaint algorithm with custom masking to generate synthetic hand-drawn chemical structure images, significantly improving OCSR performance on benchmarks like DECIMER.
+OCSAug uses Denoising Diffusion Probabilistic Models (DDPM) and the RePaint algorithm with custom masking to generate synthetic hand-drawn chemical structure images, improving OCSR performance by 1.918-3.820x on the DECIMER benchmark.

+Computational Chemistry